 -Steven Greenberg, CRGO LAW

-We’ve put a lot of time into perfecting our Examiner Reports to offer prosecutors all of the information they need about their examiners.
-But how do practitioners use these reports in their daily practice?
-After conducting a series of interviews with our customers to determine how they use our products, we found that most of our customers use Examiner Reports in furtherance of three main goals: (1) to develop a prosecution strategy, (2) to explain that strategy to their clients, and (3) to independently justify it using impartial data.
+How do patent practitioners use Juristat in their daily practice?
+After conducting a series of interviews with our customers to determine how they use our products, we found that most of our customers use Juristat in furtherance of three main goals: (1) to develop a prosecution strategy, (2) to explain that strategy to their clients, and (3) to independently justify it using impartial data.

 Featuring Diana Lin & Ivan Wong, Senior Associates

 Schox Patent Group is a boutique patent firm located in San Francisco that mainly represents Silicon Valley technology startups.
-Two senior associates, Diana Lin and Ivan Wong, spoke with us about how they use Juristat Examiner Reports in their prosecution practice.
+Two senior associates, Diana Lin and Ivan Wong, spoke with us about how they use the Juristat Examiner Report module in their prosecution practice.
 According to Diana and Ivan, Examiner Reports are an extremely valuable tool when determining the best office action response strategy.
 However, because Schox is a boutique firm representing technology startups, time is an extremely limited resource for all of their clients, and being guided toward the best path with data-driven decisions is valuable.
-Thus, Examiner Reports also provide a valuable tool to explain their strategies to their clients in a clear and concise manner.
+Thus, the Examiner Report module also provides a valuable tool to explain their strategies to their clients in a clear and concise manner.
 In most situations, their clients want to know whether their next potential course of action is likely to be a “go” or a “no-go,” and Examiner Reports allow Diana and Ivan to explain those decisions to them efficiently using impartial data.

 Featuring Steven Greenberg, Partner

 Using the power of big data, patent attorneys now have a simple tool that allows them to quickly develop a strategy, easily explain it to their clients, and confidently justify it like never before.
-But you don't have to take our word for it, get started with Juristat for free today.
+See how Juristat Works.
+Sign up for a demo today.